Guadalajara-Mexican City of the future!

 Commerce & Tourism

-Five miles away from Guadalajara is Tlaquepaque pronounced as Lake-pake .This one of Mexico’s most important art centres.
+Five miles away from Guadalajara is Tlaquepaque pronounced as Lake-pake.This one of Mexico’s most important art centres.
 In Tlaquepaque, you will find even more pottery, wood workings and exquisite furniture and lots of street art and souvenirs.
-In these days of selfie craze and Insta, Snapchat, Whatsapp and FB profiles, photo ops like having the City name in blocks is ideal.
+In these days of selfie craze and Insta, Snapchat, Whatsapp and FB profiles, photo ops like having the City name in blocks are ideal.
 We should also have one for Amaravati, Vijayawada

 Food & Cafe’s